dsc-courses/dsc10-2022-fa/syllabus.md

 Our readings will come from two free online sources.

-- [DSC 10 Course Notes ("Notes")](https://notes.dsc10.com), a set of notes written specifically for DSC 10, using the `babypandas` module.
-- [Computational Inferential Thinking ("CIT")](https://inferentialthinking.com), the book used in Berkeley's version of DSC 10.
+- [Computational and Inferential Thinking ("CIT")](https://inferentialthinking.com) is the main textbook for the course, written to support UC Berkeley's version of this course, from which DSC 10 was adapted.
 This book uses slightly different Python commands (it does not use the `babypandas` module), but the underlying concepts are the same.
+- [Notes on (Baby)Pandas ("BPD")](https://notes.dsc10.com), a set of notes
+  about the `babypandas` module, written specifically for DSC 10 students.

 ---